 As a team leader, you’re ultimately responsible for helping your team accomplish their goals.
 Part of this is making sure work is progressing on track and no one is getting close to burnout.
 During team meetings and 1:1s, ask your team members how they’re feeling about their workload and if there’s anything they need to deprioritize, defer, or delegate.

 As the team leader, you should have a sense of what your team members have on their plates.
 But this isn’t something you can always keep in your head, especially as your team grows.
 Instead, try using a workload management tool to keep track of what each team member is working on.
 This is especially important if your team members are working across projects, and have work that you don’t necessarily know about.
-If everything is in one place, you can quickly see what’s on their plate and prevent overwork.Try workload management with Asana for free
+If everything is in one place, you can quickly see what’s on their plate and prevent overwork.Manage team workloads with Asana

 Team leaders aren’t just the organizational masterminds behind a group of people—you’re also responsible for encouraging and motivating your team.
 In order to be an effective leader, spend time on team building and make sure everyone feels like a part of the team.